As at March 2017

-This report provides background on how Medical and Nursing staff numbers are reported to the Ministry of Health and a summary of the 30 September 2016 results submitted by district health boards (DHBs) (Appendices One and Two).
+This report provides background on how medical and nursing full-time equivalents (FTE) are reported to the Ministry of Health and a summary of the 31 March 2017 results submitted by district health boards (DHBs) (Appendices One and Two).